 Another reliable resin brand out there that fits the low-odor factor is the Anycubic UV Plant-Based Resin.
 People that are sensitive to smells have reported being a lot better off with this, as the smell is very faint and don’t give off prolonged smells.

-It comes in grey, clear, black, green, translucent green, white and yellow.
-It’s also biodegradable and fast-curing so definitely try this out if you want to upgrade your 3D printing experience.
+It comes in gray, clear, black, green, translucent green, white and yellow.
+It’s also biodegradable and fast-curing, so definitely try this out if you want to upgrade your 3D printing experience.